envygeeks/ruby-active_record_mocks/Readme.md

-# Important note:
+# Important note

 *Over the next few days this gem will be transformed to simply be `active_record_mocks` so it works with Test::Unit, MiniTest and RSpec.
-This gem will be a complete alias of the other one and will still be published but your work flow might change a bit depending on how I decide to go about the work flow, but it will not change much, you will need to simply change which file you require!*
+This gem will be a complete alias of the other one and will still be published but your work flow might change a bit depending on how I decide to go about the work flow, this means that you could end up using it in an entirely different way than before.*

 # RSpec Active Record Mocks.

 [![Build Status](https://travis-ci.org/envygeeks/rspec-active_record_mocks.png?branch=master)](https://travis-ci.org/envygeeks/rspec-active_record_mocks) [![Coverage Status](https://coveralls.io/repos/envygeeks/rspec-active_record_mocks/badge.png?branch=master)](https://coveralls.io/r/envygeeks/rspec-active_record_mocks) [![Code Climate](https://codeclimate.com/github/envygeeks/rspec-active_record_mocks.png)](https://codeclimate.com/github/envygeeks/rspec-active_record_mocks) [![Dependency Status](https://gemnasium.com/envygeeks/rspec-active_record_mocks.png)](https://gemnasium.com/envygeeks/rspec-active_record_mocks)

 ActiveRecord Mocks is designed to aide you in testing your ActiveRecord concerns by creating random models (or even named models) that are removed after each test.

 ## Installing